The Many Lights of Christmas

 This year Sint-Veerleplein, in front of the Gravensteen castle, has a 1920’s theme including a covered terrace where you can have a drink.
 There are also food trucks during the middle two weeks of the festival.

 Korenmarkt has always been the place to go for funfair-type of fun rides.
-Think candy floss, merry-go-rounds and the amazing Roue de Paris.
-This Ferris wheel whisks you up in one of its pods to almost 60m above the ground and is a predictable favourite with couples and families.
+Think candy floss, merry-go-rounds and a Ferris wheel that whisks you up in one of its pods to high above the ground.
+It is a predictable favourite with couples and families.

 The Christmas market is open on most days between 11am and midnight, and until 5pm on 24th and 31st December.